Kymberly loves to dive into many hobbies: productive gardening, crafting, sewing, reading, and everything Japanese.

 - Color and fabric choice was a little harder, and I resorted to a few test paper blocks before I was satisfied.

-I had decided on a number of purple, blue, red, and green blocks, and one black/grey block.
+I had decided on a number of purple, blue, red, and green blocks, plus one black/grey block.

 Grey was the perfect choice to balance and blend these blocks together in the chopped corners.